edmcouncil/onto-viewer/README.md

 Please note that it takes a while to for all services to start depending on how many ontologies you provided.

-After all ontologies are loaded, the Onto viewer will be accessible from http://localhost:3000/dev/ontology.
+After all ontologies are loaded, the Onto Viewer will be accessible from http://localhost:3000/dev/ontology.

 You can see all running containers and their status: